 NCAD celebrates 10 years of its Access programme

-The National College of Art and Design (NCAD) celebrated the tenth anniversary of its Access Programme at an event in the College this evening (10.12.2015).
+The National College of Art and Design (NCAD) celebrated the tenth anniversary of its Access Programme at an event in the College.
 Marking the occasion, which was attended by Tánaiste and Minister for Social Protection, Joan Burton TD, a new partnership between NCAD and property company Kennedy Wilson was launched.

 According to Director of NCAD, Professor Declan McGonagle: “Since NCAD commenced our Access Programme in 2005, we have developed links with local schools and community groups so that interest in creative studies is piqued and that the transition into third level participation is made seamless.”